FTC7393/evlib_book/src/evlib/Importing-Into-Your-Project.md

 4. Choose the "EVLib-master/EVLib/src/main/java directory" from the file you downloaded.

 You are done!
-You can look at the [[Sample Code]] to get you started on using the library.
+You can look at the next chapter to get you started on using the library.